Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Related Work

 \subsection{Multimodal Occupancy Prediction Datasets}

 Comprehensive scene perception relies on high-quality data.
 In recent years, with the continuous advancement of sensor performance and data acquisition technologies, an increasing number of multimodal datasets have been introduced.
 Tab.~\ref{tab:datasets} summarizes the publicly available multimodal semantic occupancy prediction datasets.
 Early benchmarks such as SemanticKITTI~\cite{behley2019semantickitti} provide LiDAR-based annotations with limited camera coverage.
 Subsequent works extend large-scale driving datasets to support occupancy learning, including SurroundOcc~\cite{wei2023surroundocc}, Occ3D-nuScenes~\cite{tian2023occ3d}, and OpenOccupancy~\cite{wang2023openoccupancy}, which offer annotations for camera-centric and camera–LiDAR multimodal methods.
 Beyond conventional camera-LiDAR setups, RadarOcc~\cite{ding2024radarocc} incorporates radar sensing, whereas WildOcc~\cite{zhai2024wildocc} targets off-road environments with monocular camera–LiDAR pairs.
 OmniHD-Scenes~\cite{zheng2024omnihd} further integrates multi-camera, LiDAR, and radar sensors for omnidirectional perception in driving scenarios.
+QuadOcc~\cite{shi2025oneocc} provides real-world panoramic occupancy data collected by a quadruped robot, but supports only RGB-based perception.

-Despite these efforts, existing occupancy datasets are predominantly designed for autonomous vehicles with multi-view perspective cameras.
-Panoramic imaging is rarely considered, and multimodal datasets combining panoramic, thermal, polarization, and LiDAR sensing on real quadruped robots are still absent.
+Overall, existing datasets mainly focus on autonomous driving with perspective cameras, whereas quadruped occupancy datasets remain limited to a single visual modality.
+To move beyond this setting, we establish PanoMMOcc to enable holistic and reliable occupancy perception for quadruped robots through panoramic RGB and complementary modalities.